mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 # AWS ML@Edge with NVIDIA Jetson Nano

 In this project I will walkthrough how to create ML@Edge video analytics application.
-This will be end to end process, from data annotation, model building, training, optimization and then deploying model on edge device.
+This will be end to end process, from data annotation, model building, training, optimization and then deploying model on edge device NVIDIA Jetson Nano.

 ### Step 1: Data Annotation using Amazon SageMaker GroundTruth
 ### Step 2: Model building, training and optimization using SageMaker notebooks, containers and Neo